ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

 - You may use the `amp-carousel` element selector to style it freely.
 - You may use the `.amp-carousel-slide` class selector to target carousel items.
 - By default, `.amp-carousel-button` uses an inlined SVG as the background-image of the buttons.
 You may override this with your own SVG or image as in the example below.
-- By default, the visual state of an `amp-carousel` button when it's disabled is hidden.
-You may override this visual state of an `amp-carousel` button by setting the visibility to `visible` as in the example below.
+- The visual state of an `amp-carousel` button when it's disabled is hidden.

 **Example**: Default `.amp-carousel-button` inlined SVG